If I ever write this letter

 Your hand that once held mine still burns in our alternate pasts.

-These are the letters I never sent you.
+These are some letters that I just couldn’t send you.